-Slipping occurs when the disc fails to rotate at the same speed as the driving members when the clutch is engaged.
+Slipping occurs when the disc fails to rotate at the same speed as the clamping components when the clutch is engaged.
 Essentially it is when the pressure plate fails to hold the disc tight against the face of the flywheel.

 - Grease and/or oil on the disc

 - Clutch disc has broken or missing friction material